 Young cubs arrive to the centre at about 2.5 kg. and are released about eighteen months later.In 1997, NIWRA made the decision to construct and manage a bear program for Vancouver Island Bears.
 In doing so a captive bred bear (Knut) came to the center to help us perfect the design and operation of our facility for the care and feeding of these animals, to study their hibernation habits and to control their overall environment and human contact.

-The center has spent approximately $170,000 to construct examining rooms, play areas, nursery and a 120’ X 120’ enclosure with a cave, pond, and a catch and receiving chute.
+The center has spent approximately $430,000 to construct a bear nursery, clinic, examining rooms, rehab area, play areas, pre-release enclosure and a 120' X 120' enclosure with a cave, pond, and a catch and receiving chute.
 Major funding for this project came from the late Arthur Knowles, the Donner Canadian Foundation and an anonymous donor.